natrontech/kubelab-workshops/kubernetes-basics/06_storage/03_create_pvc_for_deployment/solution.md

-Apply follwoing manifest to create a PVC and a pod that uses it:
+Apply following manifest to create a PVC and a pod that uses it:

 ```yaml
 apiVersion: v1